SkylineCommunications/dataminer-docs/develop/devguide/Connector/ProtocolVersionSemantics.md

 The combination of the first 3 numbers identifies the protocol version range.

-It is possible that different version ranges are maintained in parallel.
+It is possible that different version ranges are maintained in parallel but we should always try to keep this to a minimum.

 ### Branch